 2. Paid Apps Model (or Pay-to-Download Apps)

 Pay-to-download apps are one of the oldest app monetization strategies.
 It is quite simple: you set a price and collect the money upfront after the app store of your choice takes its cut.
-The model was prevalent in 2008, but with growing users of free apps, charging an upfront price may pose to be a barrier to growth.
+The model was prevalent in 2008, but with growing users of free apps, charging an upfront price may pose a barrier to growth.

 You would prefer to perform a competitor analysis to see what the standard prices are for your app category.
 You can gain insights from app download analytics, which will help optimize the price to find the right balance between what customers are willing to pay and your revenue goals.